keitaroemotion/how-to-solve-covid19-economic-disaster/README.md

    - we support this payment as platform.

 # workVR
-1. - now a lot of companies does telework, but for instance some of the other clerk (and city clerk) also can be hosted in this VR city and provide their services in workVR.
+now a lot of companies does telework, but for instance some of the other clerk also can be hosted in this VR city and provide their services in workVR.

+# governmentVR
-2  - for example, any govermental procedure would be done on line, the support can be done via this VR.
+Any govermental procedure would be done on line, the support can be done via this VR.

 # summary

 we need to provide the social platform, including goverment thing to support people's economic activity on line, in more visible forms. if we succeeded in supplying it, probably we gonna save the dying industries much more than in the current situation.

+author: twitter.com/tobasojyo